-Unfortunately Roy isn’t currently taking orders, but we occasionally stock his beautiful creations when they come our way.
+We occasionally stock his beautiful creations when they come our way.
 Keep an eye on our online whistle store and you could get lucky!

 Michael Burke is one of the best tin whistle makers in the world and his instruments are a real treat to play.